 Risks a nd Opportunities

 Risks Opportunities Actions Taken Results

 Energy transition accelerated by COVID-19.
 Highly volatile and competitive market.
 Collaborate with key stakeholders and customers to maintain our business competitiveness and ensure business goals are achieved.
 Leverage digital and technology to enhance business operations and innovate to meet customers' demands.
 Offered a suite of customer-centric offerings to meet customers' differing needs.
 Focused on cost optimisation for CAPEX and OPEX to maintain our business' resilience and competitiveness.
 Embarked on new projects to strengthen our position as a global LNG producer and natural gas supplier in Peninsular Malaysia.
 Continued to expand our RE business to provide greater access to clean energy in support of energy transition.
 Pursued collaboration with potential partners to offer hydrogen as an alternative form of clean energy.
 Concluded 6.69 MTPA of new LNG sales to customers in Japan, South Korea, China and Indonesia.
 Deployed large-scale LNG ISO Tank deliveries to inland China by working with our partner, Tiger Clean Energy, to enable greater access to inland China.
 Achieved Profit After Tax (PAT) of RM15 billion and maintained high level of OEE at 98.1 per cent.
 Dual FEED contracts for Sabah nearshore LNG were awarded timely and received full support and commitment from Sabah State agencies for the project to further mature.
 Development of 42 km gas pipeline project in Pulau Indah, Selangor.
 Debottlenecking of Southern gas pipeline in Peninsular Malaysia to meet increasing demand.
 Construction of a new gas compressor station in Johor.
 Expanded utilities contract to supply electricity to KANEKA, renewed contact with PETRONAS Chemicals Group Berhad (PCG) and its subsidiaries for the next 20 years.
 Strengthened NE portfolio with the commissioning of four new Amplus projects.
+Diversified revenue to the Middle East with the first RE project.
 Delivered PETRONAS' first Battery Energy Storage System (BESS) with 1 MW standalone storage for Amazon (India).
-Secured two new contracts in Malaysia and expanded into new cities in India (Hyderabad and Pune) via Yelo.
-Initiated four Hydrogen projects in Malaysia (Kerteh, Terengganu and Bintulu, Sarawak) which are currently in FEL studies.
+Secured two new contracts in Malaysia (Kerteh, Terengganu and Bintulu, Sarawak) which are currently in FEL studies.
 Signed MoUs with key partners in Japan (ENEOS and JERA) and domestically (Sarawak Energy Berhad).